Architectural Engineering (MEng)

 Our graduates are mainly employed in the civil and structural engineering fields with major consultancy and contracting firms, with roles such as graduate civil or structural engineer or building design engineer.

-You might meet them working in major companies such as Arup, Atkins, Capita Symonds and Ramboll, in destinations all over the UK and further afield.
+Our graduates are typically employed in major companies such as Arup, Atkins, Capita Symonds and Ramboll, in destinations all over the UK and further afield.
 We also have graduates working for architectural and building services practices.

 A number of graduates have opted for further study, either at MSc or PhD level, at institutions across the UK.